deibeljc/csc-discord-bot/README.md

 The main things that is built right now is the infrastructure for the discord bot API to easily bootstrap new commands and to interact with the DB.

+### Bot Commands

+If you want to play with the bot in its current (master branch) state, join this discord: https://discord.gg/g6CFf5ZQPW

+#### Commands

+- /create player
+- /create team
+- /create franchise

 ## Future

 The plan is to abstract the different commands into a unified core lib and share the relevant methods them across the discord bot and the API.